LEQEMBI- lecanemab injection, solution LECANEMAB AUTOINJECTOR- lecanemab-irmb injection, solution

 After the first infusion in Study 1, 38% of patients treated with LEQEMBI had transient decreased lymphocyte counts to less than 0.9 x109/L, compared to 2% in patients on placebo, and 22% of patients treated with LEQEMBI had transient increased neutrophil counts to greater than 7.9 x109/L, compared to 1% of patients on placebo.
 Lymphocyte and neutrophil counts were not obtained after the first infusion in Study 2.

-In the event of an infusion-related reaction, the infusion rate may be reduced, or the infusion may be discontinued, and appropriate therapy initiated as clinically indicated.
-Prophylactic treatment with antihistamines, acetaminophen, nonsteroidal anti-inflammatory drugs, or corticosteroids prior to future infusions may be considered.
+Infusion-related reactions can occur during the infusion or after completion of the infusion.
+In the event of an infusion-related reaction during the infusion, the infusion rate may be reduced, or the infusion may be discontinued, and appropriate therapy initiated as clinically indicated.
+Consider prophylactic treatment with antihistamines, acetaminophen, nonsteroidal anti-inflammatory drugs, or corticosteroids prior to future infusions.

 • 6 ADVERSE REACTIONS